Tesla pushes new Full Self-Driving Beta update

-San Francisco, Aug 16 (IANS) Electric vehicle company Tesla has started pushing a new software update for its 'Full Self-Driving Beta' programme.
+San Francisco: Electric vehicle company Tesla has started pushing a new software update for its 'Full Self-Driving Beta' programme.

 CEO Elon Musk released the improvements in the update and gave an idea of when the wider release is going to happen.